arikpoz/arikpoz.github.io/content/posts/2025-04-02-introduction-to-model-compression-why-and-how-to-shrink-neural-networks-for-speed/index.md

 ---

 ## **Why Compress Neural Networks?**
-Compression is not just about saving memory—it significantly improves inference speed and enables deployment on a wider range of hardware.
+Compression is not just about saving memory - it significantly improves inference speed and enables deployment on a wider range of hardware.
 Here are some key benefits:

 - **Faster Inference:** Smaller models require fewer computations, reducing latency in real-time applications.
 - **Lower Memory Footprint:** Compressed models take up less storage, making them ideal for mobile and edge devices.